Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Conclusions and outlook

 \section{Conclusions and outlook}

-After developing a general theory of unconstrained and constrained Hamiltonian dynamics on $G^\bbC$, we have demonstrated that the WV-HMC (and also GT-HMC) algorithm can be extended to group manifolds.
+After developing a general theory of unconstrained and constrained molecular dynamics on $G^\bbC$, we have demonstrated that the WV-HMC algorithm (as well as the GT-HMC algorithm) can be extended to group manifolds.
 The key ingredient is to formulate the algorithm using a phase-space integral over the tangent bundle of the worldvolume, which naturally carries a symplectic structure.
-We have verified the correctness of the algorithms through numerical simulations of the one-site model.
+We have validated the correctness of the algorithms through numerical simulations of the one-site model.

-A possible issue of the present formalism is the existence of the factor $\det E/\sqrt{\gamma}$ in the reweighting factor $\calF(U)$ [see Eq.~\eqref{F_calR}].
-This is not a pure phase factor generically, and thus has a chance to cause an overlap problem.
-Although we have not observed any problems in investigating the one-site model, this potential issue should be kept in mind when more complicated cases are considered.
+A potential issue with the present formalism lies in the presence of the factor $\det E/\sqrt{\gamma}$ in the reweighting factor $\calF(U)$ [see Eq.~\eqref{F_calR}].
+This factor is not generally a pure phase, and thus may lead to an overlap problem.
+Although no such difficulty was observed in our study of the one-site model, this potential complication should be kept in mind when applying the method to larger systems.